 Introduction

-Cattle are grown world wide, even yaks count as cattle and they grow in the coldest places.
-There are many places where cattle come in contact with cacti.
-It was even proposed 100 years ago that spineless Opuntia plants (O. ficus-indica) could replace most fodder and cattle would grow in areas with almost no rain.
+Cattle are raised worldwide; even yaks count as cattle and live in some of the coldest places.
+In many regions, cattle come in contact with cacti.
+About 100 years ago, some proposed that spineless Opuntia (O. ficus-indica) could replace most fodder and allow cattle to thrive in areas with very little rain.

 The Details

-The scheme was guaranteed to make ranchers wealthy, except it didn’t work.
-The cacti were not very nutritious and they were cold-sensitive in most parts of the USA.
-Luther Burbank pushed the scheme, but it just didn’t work out.
-Still, even today, cattle can be found munching on cacti.
-You have to wonder how they deal with the spines and the glochids.
+The scheme promised to make ranchers wealthy, but it didn’t work.
+The cacti weren’t very nutritious, and they were too cold-sensitive in most parts of the United States.
+Luther Burbank promoted the idea, but it never panned out.
+Still, even today, cattle sometimes munch on cacti.
+You have to wonder how they handle the spines and the glochids.